 Super-ants with huge heads and jaws have been created by Canadian genetic scientists.

-These freaky ‘supersoldier’ ants are man-made by activating ancient genes.
+These freaky ‘supersoldier’ ants are man-made, and were created in the laboratory by activating ancient genes in the ants.
 Scientists say they can create the supersoldiers at will by dabbing normal ant larvae with a special hormone – the larvae then develop into supersoldiers rather than normal soldier or worker ants.

 Scientists believe the monster ants may be a genetic throwback to an ancestor that lived millions of years ago.